dgraham6/Taxi-EDA/README.md

 # Feature Engineering

 1. **Geographic Center of Trips (Latitude and Longitude):**
-   - **Reasoning:** This feature represents the midpoint between the origin and destination of each trip.
+   - This feature represents the midpoint between the origin and destination of each trip, calculated as the average of the starting and ending coordinates.
-   - **Why it’s Good:**
-     - Traffic congestion and road density are often centralized in urban areas.
-By adding the center point, the model can implicitly account for potential delays in high-traffic zones.
-     - This feature captures information that a simple start and endpoint cannot convey.
+   - By including this spatial feature, the model captures urban density characteristics and potential delays in centralized, high-traffic zones.
+It enhances the model's ability to identify congestion patterns that a simple analysis of origin and destination coordinates might overlook.

 2. **Trip Direction (Categorical):**
-   - **Reasoning:** Encodes the cardinal direction of the trip, such as NorthEast or SouthWest.
+   - Encodes the trip's cardinal direction (e.g., NorthEast, SouthWest) based on the relative position of the origin and destination.
-   - **Why it’s Good:**
-     - Different directions may encounter varying traffic patterns and road conditions (e.g., trips heading downtown may face more congestion than trips leaving the city).
-     - Directional information helps the model learn interesitng dependencies without directly relying on longitude and latitude differences.
+   - Traffic conditions and road layouts vary by direction, such as increased congestion in inbound city routes during peak hours compared to outbound routes.
+This feature enables the model to incorporate these directional dependencies.

 3. **Trip Distance (Haversine Formula):**
-   - **Reasoning:** Calculates the great-circle distance between the origin and destination points.
+   - Computes the great-circle distance between the origin and destination, which accounts for the curvature of the Earth.
-   - **Why it’s Good:**
-     - Distance directly correlates with trip duration; longer distances inherently take more time.
-     - The Haversine formula accounts for the curvature of the Earth, providing a precise measurement that is crucial for trips spanning large geographic areas.
+   - This distance metric provides a more accurate estimation of trip length over large geographic areas compared to straight-line (Euclidean) calculations.
+As trip distance is strongly correlated with duration, this feature forms a foundational predictor for the model.

 4. **Polynomial Features (Degree 2):**
-   - **Reasoning:** Non-linear relationships exist between numerical features (e.g., distance and duration).
-   - **Why it’s Good:**
-     - The squared and interaction terms enable the model to capture non-linear patterns, such as how the duration might increase disproportionately with distance in high-congestion areas.
+   - Generates squared terms and interaction terms for numerical features such as distance, time, and weather-related variables.
-     - For example, polynomial features allow the model to understand that the impact of traffic on short trips differs from its impact on longer trips.
+   - These features help the model identify non-linear relationships.
+For instance, the impact of distance on trip duration might not be linear, especially in traffic-prone regions where longer distances amplify delays disproportionately.

----
+5. **Categorical Encoding:**
+   - Applies one-hot encoding to categorical columns, ensuring compatibility with linear models and enabling the model to recognize distinct categories without imposing ordinal relationships.
+   - This step is critical for processing features such as day of the week, vehicle type, or provider name effectively.

+6. **High Traffic Areas:**
+   - Introduces binary indicators for trips passing through known high-traffic regions based on insights from traffic reports and studies.
+   - For example, the [Top 10 List of Worst Areas for Traffic Jams in the D.C.
+Region](https://wtop.com/dc-transit/2022/12/top-10-list-shows-worst-areas-for-traffic-jams-in-the-dc-region/) is used to identify congestion hotspots.
+These areas are flagged in the dataset to allow the model to adjust for delays attributable to known traffic bottlenecks.

+After adding more features we can observe correlation in this correlation matrix.

+<iframe
+  src="matrix.html"
+  width="700"
+  height="400"
+  frameborder="0"
+></iframe>

 # Model Training